dsmagicug/msitu/README.md

 ## Basic Usage.
 * Start with setting up the equipment.
 PS.
 Ensure that the base station has a clear view of the sky- For accurate statelite readings.
 * Once both the base station and the rover are communicating, turn on the app.
 * Connect the app to the rover either using Bluetooth or USB and wait until it indicates that you have an RTK Fix.
-This takes between a few minutes.
+This takes a few minutes.

 ## How to start project.
+* You will need to capture two points which will act as base points, from which all other planting lines will be based.
+* In order to do this, make sure that you have an rtk fix established.
+The first thing to do is to place two pegs on the outskirt of the plot to be planted;keep them at a distance of about 50m and endeavour to mimick the orientation in which you desire to plant the trees.
+Tie a rope on each end of the pegs to ensure straightness.
+* With the rope in place, using the app, copy any two coordinate values that lie on the rope.
+Keep them as far apart from eachother as you can.
-* Create a new project by filling in the necessary fields.
+* Noow create a new project by filling in the necessary fields, and pasting those points into the `Basepoints` field.
+This will create a project and draw planting lines as well.
-However to draw lines, there are two options.
-If you have an internet connection, then you can have a visual map of where your location.
-With this, a simple tap on the screen, in the direction you want the lines to drawn will do.
-But if you have no internet connection, then there's a work around.
-* Place two pegs anywhere on the outskirt of the plot you are going to plant, using a rope, mimic a straight line using these two pegs as a reference.
-* Copy these two coordinates and export that project.
-* Using a `json editor` such as [json kitty](https://play.google.com/store/apps/details?id=codefeverr.json_kitty&hl=en&gl=US&pli=1), open that project.
-* Replace the base points with the new coordinates that you have copied and save the project.
-* Open the app again, tap `Import Project`.
-Here, the updated version of the project will be available.
-Once you open it, it will have the corresponding planting lines, with reference to the points/pegs you used in the beginning.

 * PS.
-It is advised that yo move around on the plot with the rover, just to establish a bearing.
+If you have no internet connection, It is advised that you move around on the plot with the rover, just to establish a bearing.
 (Since you don't have a visual map to give you a visual representation.

 ## Syncing different equipment sets.
 If using two different sets of equipment, we advise the below to be followed.
 * Create a project `Project A` using  equipment `Set One`.
-* Using the app, draw all the possible lines that can be handled by `Project A`.
+* Using the app, draw out all the possible lines that can be handled by `Project A`.
-* Stand on the last line of `Project A` and copy any two coordinates off of that line.( These will act as the new base points for `Project A` which will be loaded with `Set two`.)
+* Stand on the last line of `Project A` ;using the second device which is connected to the second set of equipment, copy any two coordinates off of that line.( These will act as the new base points for `Project B` which will be loaded with `Set two`.)
-* After copying the new base points, export `Project A`.
-It will be saved wherever your downloads are located on your phone/tablet.
+* After copying the new base points from `Project A`, simply create a project, all that is all to it.
-* Transfer `Project A` onto the phone/tablet you are going to use with equipment `Set Two`.
-* Open it using a `json editor` such as [json kitty](https://play.google.com/store/apps/details?id=codefeverr.json_kitty&hl=en&gl=US&pli=1)
-* Replace the existing base points of `Project A` with the copied base points and save it.
-* Open the app, when you tap `Import project` the version of `Project A` with the new base points, will be available.
-This will successfully be the same project as `Project A` from equipment `Set one` despite the fact that two different equipment sets were used.
-The planting lines will be right after the last line drawn by equipment `Set one`, with a negligible offset of about 1-2 inches.
+* `Project B` will be the same project as `Project A` from equipment `Set one`;Almost like an extension of it, despite the fact that two different equipment sets were used.
+The planting lines will be right after the last line drawn by equipment `Set one`, with a negligible offset of about 1-2 ft.

 ## Resources